BigCommerce vs Shopify: Everything You Need To Know

 Success Story: A Re-Platforming Experience

 Many eCommerce success stories involve re-platforming.
 Veppo, an online vape store, found their business growing and needed extra functionality for their online store.
-After considering both BigCommerce and Shopify, Veppo went with the latter.
+After considering Shopify vs. BigCommerce, Veppo went with the latter.

 After running their store on Shopify, they came across several limitations: